 In addition, Hull recruited 3 Heavy Batteries of Artillery.
 These were

-- The East Riding Royal Garrison Artillery, was formed by Lt Col, Robert Hall to defend the City and Humber Estuary.
+The East Riding Royal Garrison Artillery, formed by Lt Col, Robert Hall to defend the City and Humber Estuary.
 It was based at Spurn Point.

-- The East Riding Fortress Engineers, was formed and commanded by Lt Col E M Newell.
+The East Riding Fortress Engineers, formed and commanded by Lt Col E M Newell.

 Hull also formed its own 32nd Divisional Ammunition Column, from members of the City Police Force and Tramways.
 This was commanded by Lt Col, James Walker.
 The original artillery of the 32nd Division moved to France to join the 31st Division on 8 December 1915.